-PLEASE NOTE: The documentation requirements outlined in this manual apply to both the 24-25 and 25-26 Distance Education Program Effectiveness forms.
-However, the manual itself reflects the most recent version and includes prompts from the 25-26 forms specifically.
+PLEASE NOTE: The documentation requirements outlined in this manual apply to both the 24-25 and 25-26 Distance Education Program Effectiveness reporting forms.
+However, the manual itself reflects the most recent version and includes prompts from the 25-26 form in HelioCampus.